devholic/deferclient/README.md

 ### Dependencies

-There are currently no dependencies so this should work out of the box for containers like docker && rocket.
+There are currently no dependencies so this should work out of the box for container runtimes like docker && rocket.

 ### Documentation